gvwilson/buildtogether.tech/src/testing/index.md

 without axes, and so on will minimize the number of tests you need to rewrite as the library changes.

-Computer graphics, data science, and anything else that uses [%i "floating-point arithmetic!difficulty of testing" "unit test!floating-point arithmetic" %]floating-point arithmetic[%/i%] is also hard to test.
+Computer graphics, data science, and anything else that uses floating-point arithmetic[%i "floating-point arithmetic!difficulty of testing" "unit test!floating-point arithmetic" %] is also hard to test.
 One problem is that floating-point numbers are approximations, just as 0.33333333 is an approximation to 1/3.
 When we work with them, we have to think in terms of error bars, just as scientists working in a lab do; rather than checking if the